 In Bronx child custody cases, the laws can create challenges to settling disputes, where the relationships of the parties have already created a complex situation.
 Even where the parties seeking custody are in relative agreement in most matters, there still may be issues of contention and other details regulated by law that may not meet with either party’s expectations.
-In the end, the court will always attempt to do what’s best for the children involved, even if that may not be a settlement preferred by the parents.
+In the end, the court will always attempt to do what’s for the children involved, even if that may not be a settlement preferred by the parents.

 Types of Custody Granted in Bronx Child Custody Courts

 New York, much like many other states, has adopted the rules set forth by the Uniform Child Custody Jurisdiction and Enforcement Act.
 The act helps courts settle custody cases that involve disputes that may extend over multiple jurisdictions in different states.
 The act is important, because determining various levels of custody requires that the child (or children) be accessible to both parties.

 Legal Custody – This type of custody allows the parent or guardian to make important decisions regarding the child.
 These decisions can include the child’s education, healthcare, religious upbringing, and other important factors that affect the child’s development and happiness.
 In cases where one parent has sole legal custody, the other parent has no legal standing to change or alter those factors that affect the child’s growth.